 From the dashboard, you can get to your accounting records or manage contacts, projects, leads, questionnaires, quotes, contracts, invoices, payments, calendars, to do lists, time tracking, workflows, templates and even sync client emails from your inbox.
 It is a lot to handle and probably overkill for many businesses.
 But if you want everything under one roof, 17Hats is there for $37 per month.
 Discounts available for annual and two-year commitments.

-The 8 Best Accounting Software to Buy in 2019
+The 8 Best Accounting Software Options of 2019

 Keep track of all your expenses the easy way